Skip to content

 Advice on Using a Sign Language Interpreter

-- When possible, please share any notes, outlines, or handouts with the interpreter in advance.
+- When possible, share any notes, outlines, or handouts with the interpreter in advance.

 - If, during the assignment, you plan to turn down the lights, remember to leave enough lighting on the interpreter.

-- The interpreter may ask for specific seating/positioning to facilitate the best viewing angles.
+- The interpreter may request/suggest specific seating/positioning to facilitate the best viewing angles.

-- People sometimes read aloud differently than they typically speak.
-When reading extensively from written materials, consider supplying a copy to the interpreter.
-Be aware of pace when reading aloud.
+- People often read aloud faster than they naturally speak.
+When reading extensively from written materials, consider supplying a copy to the interpreter and be more aware of your pace.